eclipse-ditto/ditto/documentation/src/main/resources/_posts/2024-02-15-integrating-ditto-aas-basyx.md

 ```bash
 export DEVOPS_PWD=$(kubectl --namespace ditto get secret my-ditto-gateway-secret -o jsonpath="{.data.devops-password}" | base64 --decode)
 ```
-Please be aware that this command assumes Ditto has been deployed within a namespace named "ditto".
+Please be aware that this command assumes Ditto has been deployed within a namespace `ditto`.

 Finally, you adjust the parameter `piggybackCommand.connection.uri` with the URL of the running BaSyx server to which Ditto should have network connectivity.